TypHo22/OsmoPoly/README.md

 https://download.geofabrik.de/index.html
 The program „OsmoPoly“ offers the possibility to calculate the geocoordinates of a polygon around a given route.
-The route is specified by a .gpx-File from www.graphhopper.com
+The route is specified by a .gpx-File from www.graphhopper.com Creating Extraction Polygons from OpenStreetmap files is not supported yet.
+Also a proper UI must be provided for that.
+Don't know, maybe I switch on Qt for that.

 Further details in the pdf